Flying-Acorn/Soil-SDK-Unity/docs/purchasing/Introduction.md

 ## Dependencies

-- Core SDK (for authentication and networking)
+- Core SDK
 - Remote Config (for dynamic purchasing settings)
+- Economy (for rewarding users based on your defined currencies/inventory items)